MoceanAPI/dolibarr/README.md

 ![image](https://user-images.githubusercontent.com/24620178/211984311-27ed7728-2c23-457c-8c2e-f9a9eee0db55.png)

 6. If `Scheduled` is green color, your configuration is correct.
-If not, please recheck the steps above or you can contact us.
+If not, please recheck the steps above.

 ![image](https://user-images.githubusercontent.com/24620178/212039077-3ec2f108-0ad0-4b15-a01e-ba0381c994a2.png)